Enjoy 10% Off Your First Purchase

 It works especially well in:

-Unlike traditional canvas prints, moss art offers:
+Unlike traditional prints, moss artwork offers:

 The Moss Shop specializes in handcrafted preserved moss artwork for homes and businesses.